 MISO uses the summation of the ARS and 2 percent uncertainty components of TRM in the network analysis for Long-Term Transmission Service Requests.
 Please reference the MISO Transmission Reliability Margin Identification (TRMID) methodology for a description of the application of TRM to all Transmission Service Requests.
 Other ATC planning studies screen at a 3 percent reduction in normal and emergency ratings for assessments within one year and a 5 percent reduction for the assessments beyond one year in the future, except for studies that consider a wide range of system conditions (e.g., load, dispatch, transfers), such as 10-year assessments.
+MISO generator interconnection studies shall utilize a 5 percent reduction in normal and emergency ratings for all facilities inside the ATC footprint.
 The recommended timing of the resultant mitigation measures may be based on less than the 3 percent and 5 percent reductions.